ucesova/Server/README.md

 ### Technical Requirements

-* .
+*
 * To use the quiz app, the device needs to be connected to the UCL network so a UCL user and password is needed.
 To access to it remotely from a mobile device you may use CISCO VPN App.

-### How to install it in your phone:
-*

 ### User guide
 The user guide is accessible from the app clicking on the menu on “user guide”.